-- In Breaking Bad, shady attorney Saul invokes this trope by having his kidnappers give him a dollar so that they become his clients.
-However, once he becomes a partner in their criminal enterprise, they are no longer protected by attorney-client privilege which he fails to mention to them.
-It is implied that Walt and Jessie do not really know much about the law, and Saul knows this very well.
+- Saul Goodman invokes this trope by having his kidnappers give him a dollar so that they become his clients.
+However, once he becomes a partner in Walt and Jesse's criminal enterprise, they are no longer protected by attorney-client privilege which he fails to mention to them.
+It is implied that Walt and Jesse do not really know much about the law, and Saul knows this very well.

-- On Suits Mike faces a dilemma when a client confesses to him that he was stoned when he hit and killed someone with his car.
+- Mike Ross faces a dilemma when a client confesses to him that he was stoned when he hit and killed someone with his car.
 Mike has just secured the client a nice plea bargain on the assumption that the death was purely accidental.
 Mike's parents were killed by a drunk driver and his conscience won't let him keep quiet about what he knows and thus sabotaging the deal, making a weak attempt at hiding how he found out.
 Katrina realizes that he's broken confidentiality and chooses to accept the plea bargain anyway, before calling him out on it in private.
-This one is incidentally OK, since a plea bargain is conducted in court: a failure to report the information would violate Mike's duty to be honest to the tribunal, and would also possibly be suborning perjury (i.e. allowing someone to lie to the court).
-Of course, Mike isn't actually a lawyer anyway...
+This one is incidentally okay since a plea bargain is conducted in court: a failure to report the information would violate Mike's duty of being honest to the tribunal, and would also possibly be suborning perjury (i.e. allowing someone to lie to the court).
+Of course, Mike isn't actually a lawyer anyway…

-- When Harvey is sued by a former client for malpractice, he reminds her that this is one of the circumstances when he is allowed to break confidentiality in order to defend himself against her accusations.
-While she was his client she told him about various crimes she committed, withheld vital information from him and straight up ordered him to bribe witnesses.
+- When Harvey Specter gets sued by a former client for malpractice, he reminds her that this is one of the circumstances when he is allowed to break confidentiality in order to defend himself against her accusations.
+While she was his client she told him about various crimes she committed, withheld vital information from him, and straight-up ordered him to bribe witnesses.
 Since all of this had a very negative effect on his ability to defend her in court, he will be able to reveal this information in court in order to show that the problems with the case arose because of her wrongdoing rather than any incompetence or malice on Harvey's part.
 She immediately drops the suit.

 - In L.A.
 Law, Ann defends a psychiatrist in a negligence suit concerning one of his clients who was convicted of murder.
 In the course of the trial, she realizes that the accused man couldn't be guilty, and asks her client if he knows who else might have done it.
 In order to prevent her from re-opening the investigation, he confesses that he did it, at which point attorney-client privilege ties her hands.
 She consults with a retired DA friend, who correctly tells her she can't do anything without getting herself disbarred and her whole firm sued.
 He, on the other hand, is both retired and terminally ill, and sends the story to the newspapers without her knowledge or consent, thus bringing all the consequences on himself.

 - Phoenix Wright: Ace Attorney – Justice For All ran into this, where one of the protagonist's clients actually is guilty and admits it, but the hero can't tell anyone.
 The assassin who was hired by Engarde kidnapped Maya and threatened to kill her if Phoenix didn't get Engarde off the hook, so he couldn't say anything even if he was allowed to, or even drop the case.
 He gets around it by presenting evidence to the assassin that Engarde planned to blackmail him, causing the assassin to target Engarde, causing Engarde to confess to the murder to stay protected in prison.